hemepositive/PC-lecture/index.md

 • Not finding out the patient’s information needs.

-• Launching into your agenda first without negotiating the focus of the interview.
+• Launching into your agenda first without negotiating the focus of theninterview.

 • Offering reassurance prematurely.